-- Supplies: all campuses - SPD and network Purchasing Office
+- Supplies: all campuses SPD and network Purchasing Office - Medical Equipment: all campuses Biomedical Engineering Department (Biomed)

-- Medical Equipment: all campuses - Biomedical Engineering Department (Biomed)
+Reporting:

-- Reporting: - ✓ A Defective Product User Experience Form should be completed and sent to the Purchasing Department for the purpose of product credit, replacement, or substitute is needed. - ✓ For any product, supply, device, or equipment involved in a patient harm event, completion of an online Patient Safety Event Report is required. - ✓ If applicable, an Employee Accident Report should be completed. - ✓ The Patient Safety officer(s) will approve, coordinate, and manage the logging, labeling, storage, disposal of, or release of defective supply/equipment to the manufacturer's representative, for products involved in patient harm events.
+- ✓ A Defective Product User Experience Form should be completed and sent to the Purchasing Department for the purpose of product credit, replacement, or substitute is needed. - ✓ For any product, supply, device, or equipment involved in a patient harm event, completion of an online Patient Safety Event Report is required. - ✓ If applicable, an Employee Accident Report should be completed. - ✓ In situations involving actual or suspected patient harm, the Patient Safety Officer(s) will approve, coordinate, and manage the logging, labeling, storage, disposal of, or release of defective supply/equipment to the manufacturer's representative.

-Authorization from Clinical Risk Management and/or Legal Services is required prior to the release of potentially defective medical supplies or equipment, including explanted medical devices with actual or potential patient harm, to the patient or any other third party.
+✓ Authorization from Clinical Risk Management and/or Legal Services is required prior to the release of potentially defective medical supplies or equipment, including explanted medical devices with actual or potential patient harm, to the patient or any other third party.